avrilcoghlan/vibriowatch/docs/source/zimbabwe2018.rst

 who generously donated samples, for making this cholera genomic publicly available and therefore contributing a lot to our global understanding of cholera.

-This case study has been selected as it is an example of cholera circulating within a region, but also evolving to acquire new adaptations such as antimicrobial resistance genes in some countries of the region.
+This case study has been selected as it is an example of cholera circulating within a region, but also evolving in some countries of the region to acquire new adaptations such as antimicrobial resistance genes.
 It also illustrates how *Vibrio cholerae* can acquire new antimicrobial resistance genes by gaining mobile genetic elements such as plasmids, and that this cause cause a gain in antibiotic resistance to key antimicrobials recommended by the WHO for giving to most vulnerable cholera patients.